 \subsubsection{Post-Review}

-The remediation rate of the vulnerable systems is a gripe in most work, as shown in Table \ref{tab:notification}.
-Although there are 57\% of the vulnerable hosts patched with email notification~\cite{durumeric_heartbleed_2014}, which is relatively higher than others with remediation rates from lower than 2.25\% to up to around 30\%~\cite{cetin_make_2017,stock_hear_2018,stock_hey_2016,li_youve_2016,chen_cvd_2024,stivala_pdf_2024}, it's worth noting that the notification was 3 weeks after the notable public disclosure.
-Besides, the finder had to drop 56\% of the detected vulnerable hosts due to responsible administrators likely having no access to treat the embedded devices~\cite{durumeric_heartbleed_2014}.
-Yet, with a dedicated communication channel and trustworthy notification organisation (ISP Intervention) as in~\cite{cetin_tell_2019,rodriguez_iot_2021}, the remediation rate can be significantly higher; nonetheless, such a scenario requires selective recipients or extra capacity and won't necessarily fit other end-user notifications~\cite{cetin_tell_2019}.
-Moreover, not every disclosure operation can measure the remediation rate due to the nature of the vulnerabilities and affected parties~\cite{boucher_trojan_2022,koen_rpkiller_2023,moura_stressful_2023,vanhoef_key_2017,vanhoef_krack_2017}.
-However, the operation in~\cite{beitis_haunted_2025} includes both disclosure and notification operations with a measurable impact scale.
-It does not provide a remediation rate since it's still a work in progress.
+The remediation rate of the vulnerable systems is a gripe in most selected publications, as shown in Table \ref{tab:notification}.
+It is worth noting that the remediation rates of each selected publication do not directly indicate the efforts and success of the channel selection and messaging infrastructure from the finders.
+Severity of reported vulnerabilities, impact scale, affected system, and risk management of receiving parties will all contribute to the stakeholders' actions and mitigation progress.
+Although 57\% of the vulnerable hosts patched with email notification in \cite{durumeric_heartbleed_2014}, which is relatively higher than other notification operations with remediation rates from lower than 2.25\% to up to around 30\% \cite{cetin_make_2017,stock_hear_2018,stock_hey_2016,li_youve_2016,chen_cvd_2024,stivala_pdf_2024}.
+Durumeric et al. \cite{durumeric_heartbleed_2014} initiated the notification of the Heartbleed vulnerability 3 weeks after the notable public disclosure.
+Besides, they had to drop 56\% of the detected vulnerable hosts due to responsible administrators likely having no access to treat the embedded devices~\cite{durumeric_heartbleed_2014}.
+On the contrary, with a dedicated communication channel and trustworthy notification organisation (ISP Intervention) as in \cite{cetin_tell_2019,rodriguez_iot_2021}, the remediation rate can be significantly higher for more than 75\%; nonetheless, such a scenario requires selective recipients or extra capacity and won't necessarily fit other end-user notifications~\cite{cetin_tell_2019}.
+Moreover, not every disclosure operation can measure the remediation rate due to the nature of the vulnerabilities and affected parties~\cite{boucher_trojan_2022,koen_rpkiller_2023,moura_stressful_2023,vanhoef_key_2017}.
+However, Beitis and Vanhoef \cite{beitis_haunted_2025} include both disclosure and notification operations with a measurable impact scale.
+They did not provide a remediation rate since their work was still a work in progress.
 Their result is worth observing in the near future.